 In the past, religious figures like priests, ministers or rabbis mainly officiated at funerals.
 In the early 21st century a range of people conducted funerals and memorial services.
 Funeral directors often worked with religious leaders, professional celebrants, family members, friends and colleagues to organise death and funeral notices, funeral programmes, photo displays, transport, music, flowers, and food and drink after the ceremony.

 Funeral directors also offer memorial websites on which mourners can record tributes to the person who has died.

 Doing something different

 Funeral celebrant Mary Hancock argues that people often want something different from standard religious services.
 She says, ‘the freedom we have to create new rituals and ceremonies … is part of what keeps on making New Zealand and its culture attractive to migrants’.2

 Funeral and memorial services vary depending on religious beliefs, cultural practices, the age of the person and how they died.

 The person conducting the ceremony welcomes the participants and tells them what will happen.
 Words, songs, chants, music and images are used to remember the person who has died and express what their life and death means for those participating.

 At some point in the ceremony there will be a ritual of farewell.
 This could take the form of a prayer, chant or special blessing, religious text or the removal of the body by pall bearers to a hearse (a special funeral vehicle) or to the graveside.

-After a funeral it is often important to share food with other mourners.
+In many cultures it is important for mourners to share food after a funeral.
 Māori refer to this as te hākari or the post-tangi feast.
 Sometimes mourners offer food at a shrine, burn incense, plant trees or shrubs.
 Prayers, chants and songs are seen as ways of assisting the transition of the spirit from one form of being to another.
 In some traditions, after the burial the home is cleansed by sprinkling water or is blessed.